Key Takeaways:

 The answer is a disappointing one: it depends.

 Some suggest an employee should wait at least six months before transferring to a new job, but this logic is not rooted in law.
-Certainly, it would be wise, even mandatory in some situations, not to leave before 180 days have elapsed after adjustment of status..
-But it is also recommended that the green card recipient remain with the employers who sponsored them for as long as possible in order to show the USCIS that they fully intended to keep their permanent position.
+It would be wise, and in some situations mandatory, not to leave before 180 days have elapsed after the adjustment of status.
+However, it is also recommended that the green card recipient remain with their sponsoring employer for as long as possible to show USCIS that they fully intended to keep their permanent position.

 Sometimes the question of how long an immigrant employee should stay with the employer that sponsored them is not a matter they get to decide.

-If the employer who sponsored the immigrant employee terminates their employment for whatever reason, the worker must keep the termination letter as evidence.
-If possible, ask the employer for a written acknowledgement on letterhead that the employee was willing and able to work but that the job position was no longer available to them going forward.
+If your sponsoring employer terminates your employment for any reason, you must keep the termination letter as evidence.
+If possible, ask the employer for a written acknowledgement on letterhead that you were willing and able to work but that the job position was no longer available to you.

-So long as it is clear that the employee was not fired for cause, these documents may be enough evidence to show that the employee upheld their side of the deal to work for the company on an indefinite basis.
-If they were let go, it can’t be helped, and the USCIS should not arguably hold that against them.
+So long as it is clear that you were not fired for cause, these documents may be enough evidence to show that you upheld your side of the deal to work for the company on an indefinite basis.
+If you were let go, it can’t be helped, and the USCIS should not arguably hold that against you.

-Typically, the USCIS may not even know that an immigrant employee left the employers that sponsored them until much later when that new green card holder tries to apply for citizenship.
+Typically, the USCIS may not even know that an immigrant employee left their sponsoring employers until much later, when that new green card holder tries to apply for citizenship.
 If it’s clear to them then that you left your ‘permanent position’ rather abruptly, they may question you during your naturalization interview.
 Sometimes, lawful permanent resident status is revoked and deportation may begin after a naturalization application denial.

 Usually, an immigrant is unable to apply for naturalization until five years after receiving their green card.
 During the interview process, USCIS officers will carefully review the information and documentation about the applicant’s immigrant history in the U.S. This will ultimately result in the U.S.C.I.S.
 Examiner finding and potentially asking the immigrant about their departure from the employer that petitioned them for immigration.